-12.6.
+12.5.
 Interim analysis and criteria for the premature termination of the trial

-We have scheduled 4 interim analyses, which will consider the primary outcome of all causes mortality, and be equally spaced at approximately 25%, 50%, 75% and then 100% (no early stopping, this would be a final analysis at the maximum sample size).
-These interim analyses will be presented by the unblinded statistician at the Edinburgh Clinical Trials Unit (ECTU) to the independent Data Monitoring Committee (iDMC), who will include an independent statistician.
+We have scheduled 1 interim analysis, which will consider the primary outcome of DAOH-90, and will take place once recruitment reaches approximately 50% of the maximum sample size.
+The final analysis will be conducted once recruitment of the maximum sample size has been achieved.
+This interim analysis will be presented by the unblinded statistician at the Edinburgh Clinical Trials Unit (ECTU) to the independent Data Monitoring Committee (iDMC), which will include an independent statistician.
 The unblinded ECTU statistician would have no other role in the study while it was ongoing.
 The stopping rules are statistically non-binding (both for efficacy and futility).
 The iDMC may recommend early stopping of the study if the boundaries are crossed.
 They would make a recommendation to the independent Trial Steering Committee (TSC) who may or may not endorse that recommendation.
-Note also that the trial can stop at any time for safety, if there is an excess of mortality in the intervention group that is considered to generate avoidable harm - and this would be a decision not based on any statistical criterion and taken by the iDMC and endorsed by the TSC.
+Note also that the trial can stop at any time for safety, if there is an excess of mortality in the intervention group that is considered to generate avoidable harm - and this would be a decision not based on any statistical criterion and taken by the iDMC and endorsed by the TSC. -

-12.7.
+12.6.
 Economic evaluation

-We will conduct an economic evaluation to determine the cost-effectiveness of early peripheral vasopressor infusion of norepinephrine compared with usual care, in patients with septic shock.
-Cost-effectiveness will be estimated, as incremental costs per life year gained and incremental costs per quality-adjusted life year (QALY) gained, over the within-trial and lifetime horizons, from the perspective of the NHS and Personal Social Services (PSS).
-We will collect data on healthcare resource use (inpatient, outpatients and community care) alongside the trial and through data linkage.
+We will conduct an economic evaluation to determine the cost-effectiveness of early peripheral vasopressor infusion of norepinephrine compared with usual care, in participants with septic shock.

+Cost-effectiveness will be estimated, as incremental costs per life year gained and incremental costs per quality-adjusted life year (QALY) gained, over the within-trial and lifetime horizons, from the perspective of the NHS-and Personal Social Services (PSS).
+We will collect data on healthcare resource use.
+(Inpatient data will be collected alongside the Trial, and outpatient datas and community care) alongside the trial and will be collected through data linkage (SMR00).
 Resource use items will be valued using national unit cost schedules.
-We will also collect data on HRQoL at baseline, 30 days and 6 months using EQ-5D-5L.
+We will also collect data on HRQoL at baseline (up to 7 days post randomisation), 30 days and 90 days post randomisation using EQ-5D-5L.
 Health utility scores will be derived from the responses to the EQ-5D using valuations obtained from a general population.
 This will be used to estimate QALYs using the area-under-curve approach.